rohitptnk/v2v-translate/README.md

 🎙️ Voice-to-voice translator powered by Whisper (ASR), Argos Translate (translation), and Suno Bark (TTS) — from English speech to natural Hindi audio.

 # Steps

+**Note:** FFmpeg is required to run this project.
+Please ensure that FFmpeg is installed and added to your system PATH before running the application.

 - Clone the repo using ```git clone https://github.com/rohitptnk/v2v-translate.git```
 - Then ```cd v2v-translate```
 - Create a new environment (Optional)